 Mitral regurgitation (MR) is incompetency of the mitral valve causing flow from the left ventricle (LV) into the left atrium during ventricular systole.
-Common causes include mitral valve prolapse, rheumatic fever, and functional regurgitation secondary to LV dilation or infarction.
+MR can be primary (common causes are mitral valve prolapse and rheumatic fever) or secondary to LV dilation or infarction.
 Complications include progressive heart failure, arrhythmias, and endocarditis.
 Symptoms and signs include palpitations, dyspnea, and a holosystolic apical murmur.
 Diagnosis is by physical examination and echocardiography.
-Prognosis depends on LV function and severity and duration of MR. Patients with mild, asymptomatic MR may be monitored, but progressive or symptomatic MR requires mitral valve repair or replacement.
+Prognosis depends on LV function and etiology, severity, and duration of MR. Patients with mild, asymptomatic MR may be monitored, but progressive or symptomatic MR requires mitral valve repair or replacement.

 MR may be acute or chronic.

 Common causes of chronic MR are intrinsic valve pathology (primary MR) or distortion of a normal valve by dilatation and impairment of the left ventricle (secondary MR).

 Primary MR pathology is most often mitral valve prolapse (see Mitral Valve Prolapse (MVP)) or rheumatic heart disease.
 Less common causes are connective tissue disorders, congenital cleft mitral valve, and radiation heart disease.

 In secondary MR, ventricular impairment and dilation displace the papillary muscles, which tether the otherwise normal leaflets and prevent them from closing fully.
 The causes are MI (ischemic chronic secondary MR) or intrinsic myocardial disease (nonischemic chronic secondary MR).